 1. Ubud Sacred Monkey Forest Sanctuary

 Home of the Balinese long-tailed monkeys, you can see them running wild in the sanctuary.
 But just be careful not to bring a backpack because they will open it and steal anything edible inside!
 I lost a bag of Snickers that way…

-2. Ubud Market
+2. Ubud Art Market

-The Ubud market is conveniently located in the center of Ubud.
+The Ubud Art Market, sometimes also known as Ubud Traditional Art Market, is conveniently located in the center of Ubud.
 A traditional craft market with many different items, you can spend hours wandering down the narrow alleys shopping for some unique souvenirs from Bali.

 3. Campuhan Ridge Walk

-Campuhan Ridge Walk is a lush scenic hiking trail with beautiful views.
-Come at sunset for some of the best views of Ubud.
-You don’t need to finish the entire hiking trail.
+Campuhan Ridge Walk is a lush scenic hiking trail with beautiful views in Ubud.
+Because it is perched over a ridge, come at sunset and you’ll be rewarded with some of the best views of Ubud.

 4. Bali Swing

 You cannot come back from your 10-day Bali trip without a photo from the famous Bali Swing.
-A beautiful swing over the lush rainforest of the Ubud region, the Bali swing is a bucket list item in Bali.
+A beautiful swing over the lush rainforest of the Ubud region, the Bali swing is a bucket list in Bali.

 5. Lempuyang Temple

 Located in the eastern part of Bali, Lempuyang Temple is one of the most Instagram-able spots in Bali.
 As one of the oldest Hindu temples in Bali, come to Lempuyang Temple and learn about the Balinese culture and take an awesome photo!
-The Lempuyang Temple is included in the “Best of Bali” tour.

 6. Taman Tirta Gangga